Hostile Takeover

 Hello, sister Doll.

-Between your gift and my righteous cause, I have no doubt I can avenge the horrors these creatures visited upon our brothers and sisters of the church.
-There should be no doubt, rather – I confess my soul wavers.
+Between the righteousness of our cause and the boons of ascension, I have no doubt I can avenge the horrors these creatures visited upon our brothers and sisters of the church.
+There should be no doubt, rather — I confess my soul wavers.

 But if I should fail you, if you cannot lend me aid in time, if I fall, then this message will find you alongside the data I’ve so far gathered.